 Drill with 1/4" Drill Bit

-Your choice of rocks and high quality gardening soil
+Your choice of rocks and high quality garden soil

-Remove the handles from each bucket by pulling on them until they pop out.
+Remove the handles from each 5 gallon bucket by pulling on them until they pop out.

 Roughen up the bucket surface with a fine-grit sandpaper.
 Nothing fancy, just rub it down and brush off the dust after.
 This will help the paint adhere to the plastic bucket.